 - More vulnerable to deteriorating mental and physical health

-- Disputing their difficulties denies the child and family access to relevant support, including SEN funding, top up funding, EHCP’s and ultimately a suitable education
+Any difficulties are unlikely to go away without reasonable adjustments or specific interventions.
+Disputing the difficulties denies the child and family access to relevant support, including SEN funding, top up funding, EHCP and ultimately a suitable education.

+The Send Code of Practice emphasises the need to listen to, and work with children and their parents.
 For a child to be ‘fine’ in school their needs must be acknowledged and supported in line with government guidance and policies.

-Only then will the many children and young people who are Not Fine in School receive the education they need to be mentally and physically healthy, and able to achieve their potential.
+Only then will the many children and young people who are Not Fine in School receive the education they are entitled to, whilst still valuing their right to be healthy , mentally and physically, and allowed to develop, and ultimately achieve their potential.